 Students who are school social action beneficiaries:

 Students who are members of families who are eligible/beneficiaries of Passe Social +:

 The copies of the documents must be accompanied by the originals for checking.

-For instance: if in the middle of the month you want to change your pass by increasing the number of zones (Oporto São Bento/Ermesinde to Oporto São Bento/Trofa), you just have to go to a CP ticket office and ask for the alteration and pay the added number of zones and the fee for changing the origin and destination.
+For instance: if in the middle of the month you want to change your pass by increasing the number of zones (Porto São Bento/Ermesinde to Porto São Bento/Trofa), you just have to go to a CP ticket office and ask for the alteration and pay the added number of zones and the fee for changing the origin and destination.